shipwr3ckd/fatbox/README.md

 A server for uploading to Catbox, litterbox and pomf.lain.la, with resume capability and upload target switching.

 # Requirements
-Add this secret to your environment
+Add this secret to your environment or rename the .env.example to .env and provide your postgres database url

 ```
 DATABASE_URI="your_postgres_db_url"
 ```